JoshDoody/joshdoody.github.io/_posts/2017-08-23-how-to-answer-job-interview-questions.md

 Don't just talk about yourself.
 Talk about how you can help the company achieve its goals or address its pain points.
 You'll still say "I", but you'll say it in the context of "you".

-This is a softball question, the perfect setup for you to tell them how you'll help them meet one of their goals or resolve a challenge they're having!
+This is a softball interview question, the perfect setup for you to tell them how you'll help them meet one of their goals or resolve a challenge they're having!
 Take advantage of it!

 If you've done your research before the interview, then the first thing you'll do when confronted with this question is think, "What is their most urgent need or challenge?"
 It will probably be pretty obvious since you've spent time reading about their company, but it's ok to just pick something from your list if there isn't any particular outstanding one.